 3. Climbing the rock walls in the jungles of East Borneo that resemble the Great Wall of China

 The name is Batu Dinding.
 This natural tourism of East Borneo has been popular lately as the discussion material in social media.
-Especially by them who live in East Borneo and the surrounding area.
+Especially by those who live in East Borneo and the surrounding area.

 Our recommendation is, visit this spot during the dry season.
 The sunset and sunrise become the best moment to enjoy the natural beauty of Borneo’s forest from the height of Batu Dinding.
 Batu Dinding is located in Bukit Merdeka Village, Samboja District, Kutai Kartanegara Regency, East Borneo.